-(An Academically Autonomous Institute of Govt. of Maharashtra) 49, Kherwadi, Aliyawar Jung Road, Bandra (E), Mumbai-400051 Phone: 9029001925, Website: www.gpmumbai.ac.in Email: gpmumbai@gpmumbai.ac.in, PrincipalMail: principal.gpmumbai@dtemaharashtra.gov.in principal@gpmumbai.ac.in, Office Mail : office. gpmumbai@dtemaharashtra.gov.in
+(An Academically Autonomous Institute of Govt. of Maharashtra) 49, Kherwadi, Aliyawar Jung Road, Bandra (E), Mumbai-400051 Phone: 9029001925, Website: www.gpmumbai.ac.in

 ELECTRONICS ENGINEERING DEPARTMENT

 Develop competent technician & practicing engineers in the field of electronics engineering.

 To achieve our vision the department will update for continuous innovation, dedication to improve quality and provision of considerate facilities.